CatherineBose/intro-to-mongodb-1/intro.md

 Note that a query for sub-document must exactly match the sub-document even changing the order of key/value pair does not work.

-	// this returns nothing
+	// these queries returns nothing
 	> db.conflict.find({
 	...     "date-of-disappear": {
 	...         month: 11,
 	...         year: 2002
 	...     }
 	... })
-	>
 	>
 	> db.conflict.find({
 	...     "date-of-disappear": {